Actifio/UnixMaskingScriptSupport/README.md

 There are three things that need to be updated compared to the  sample script shared here:

 * Is your ORACLE_SID the one called by workflow?
-In this example it is called:  unmasked
+In this example it is called:  prepdmdb
 * Is your ORACLE_HOME correct?
 In this example it is:  /home/oracle/app/oracle/product/12.2.0/dbhome_1
 * Is the SQL script being called the correct one?
 In this example it is called: maskscript.sql